Police investigate if Tesla was self-driving during crash

 The 22-year-old suspect, who has not been identified, was booked on suspicion of vehicular manslaughter and running a red light, police said.

 The Tesla struck the couple in a crosswalk, killing 39-year-old Benjamin Dean.
-His wife, Kelly Dean, was at a hospital in critical condition.
+His wife, Kelly Dean, was in critical condition.

 The couple from Clovis in the Central Valley was in San Francisco celebrating their third wedding anniversary, according to Kelly Dean's Facebook page.